LHC declares fuel adjustment charges in power bills illegal

 The counsel for the petitioners had pleaded before the court that the government disregarded rules and regulations and illegally imposed FCA in bills.

-They had sought the court declare illegal the collection of FCA and all other surcharges.
+They had sought the court to declare illegal the collection of FCA and all other surcharges.

 After hearing arguments of both sides, Justice Najafi had reserved his verdict on Oct 10, 2022.

-The court also directed the federal government to utilize alternate sources like nuclear and solar to produce cheap electricity.
+The court also directed the federal government to utilize alternate sources like nuclear, hydel, wind and solar to produce affordable electricity.

+It ordered provision of electricity according to its demand.
+It also asked the federal government to create resources to purchase affordable power from other countries.

+The most expensive electricity in South Asia is being produced in Pakistan, the verdict noted.
+This has caused a decline in the country’s exports, it observed.